 To hide columns but still access them in the selectedRow property, click Edit columnProperties, type in the column name you'd like to hide, and set Component to hidden.

-Making multiple rows editable at once (bulk updates)
+Making multiple rows editable at once (single and bulk updates)

 To make multiple rows editable (advanced), click Edit columnProperties and type in the column names you'd like to enable edit access to.
 Set Editable to true.

-Whenever you make changes, they will be stored in a modifiedRows table property, and a Save button will appear on the bottom right, that will trigger the saveCode code.
+Whenever you make changes, they will be stored in the activeRow, activeColumn, activeIndex property for editing single rows.
+For editing rows in bulk, a modifiedRows table property and and a Save button will appear on the bottom right, that will trigger the saveCode code.
 Reference the modifiedRows property when creating a bulk query.

 Server Side Pagination